 The autopsy would later reveal that he died “instantly”.
 He was such a good shot that he hit the center of his aorta.
-This was confirmed by his own brother who performed the autopsy, Dr. Jose Francisco Botet also present was his son who is a doctor in New York, Dr. Jose Francisco Botet II.
+This was confirmed by his brother who performed the autopsy, Dr. Jose Francisco Botet also present was his son who is a doctor in New York, Dr. Jose Francisco Botet II.

 The militia then ran like a herd of savage bulls into the house.
 They started opening drawers and stealing our possessions, putting my mother’s jewelry in their pockets and my father’s belongings as well, and taking anything they liked in the way of clothes, etc.

 A group of them came to where we were and said: “Maten a la mujer y a los hijos” “kill the wife and the kids”.
-We were stunned.
-My mother and my grandmother put their bodies in front of my brother and myself, but just in the knick of time amongst all the chaos of the moment a young tall officer with an olive green uniform and a green beret pushed his way through the crowd, like an Archangel, and jumped in front of us screaming with authority to the mob: “ Paren!”
+But in the knick of time amongst all the chaos of the moment a young tall officer with an olive green uniform and a green beret pushed his way through the crowd, and jumped in front of us screaming with authority to the mob: “ Paren!”
 Stop!
-Leave that family alone!!!
+Leave the family alone!!!
 He put his arm around our mother and us and led us to the 2nd floor away from the group and said.
-Señora please, get these kids out of the country immediately….we don’t have any control in this country now.
+Señora please, get these kids out of the country immediately….We don’t have any control in this country now.
 Sell your cars…sell as much as you have left of value.

 My mother told me to call my father’s family from the neighbor’s house, since our phone lines were cut off.
 I remember walking in a daze to tell the story to my father’s family so we could prepare the funeral and burial.
 My mother counted on me as of now to act like an adult.
 My childhood had ended.

-My mother sold the cars and started to research the way of getting us out of the country through the Pedro Pan flights.
-Although we were supposed to leave together, they separated us and my brother was sent alone first, in Aug/61.
-As he walked up the stairs of the plane he waved good-bye and turned his back to us because he did not want us to see him crying.
+My brother and I could not leave together.
+As he walked up the stairs of the plane alone, in Aug 1961, he waved good-bye and turned his back to us because he did not want us to see him crying.
 I’ll never forget that scene.

-I was allowed to leave in Dec 7/61 and was happy to leave Cuba with the limitations of living in fear.
-But I still cry when I remember my grandmother Mercedes and my Tia Anita waiving good bye as I entered the taxi.
-I would never see them again.
-Although mami and Tia Chata were waiving too…I would be re-united with them 3 ½ years later….
+I was allowed to leave on Dec 7/61 and was happy to leave Cuba with the limitations of living in fear.
+But it still stings my heart remembering my grandmother Mercedes and my Tia Anita waiving good bye as I entered the taxi that would take me to the airport.